rust-lang/rust-forge/src/governance/council.md

 # Transparency and oversight for decision making

-Decisions made by the Leadership Council will necessarily require varying levels of transparency and oversight based on the kind of decision being made.
+Decisions made by the Council will necessarily require varying levels of transparency and oversight based on the kind of decision being made.
 This section gives guidance on how the Council will seek oversight for its decisions, and what qualifies decisions to be made in private or in public.

 This RFC places certain decisions into each category.
 All decisions not specifically enumerated must use the public policy process.
 The Council may evolve the categorization through the [public policy process][decisions-that-the-council-must-make-via-public-proposal].